 The Board regularly reviews its leadership structure.
-The Board believes that the Company and its shareholders are best served by maintaining the flexibility to have any director serve as Chairman of the Board (“Chairman”) based on what it is in the best interests of the Company at a given point in time, taking into consideration, among other things, the composition of the Board, the role of the Company’s Independent Lead Director, the Company’s corporate governance practices, the Chief Executive Officer’s (“CEO”) working relationship with the Board, and challenges specific to the Company.
+The Board believes that the Company and its shareholders are best served by maintaining the flexibility to have any director serve as Chair of the Board (“Chair”) based on what is in the best interests of the Company at a given point in time, taking into consideration, among other things, the composition of the Board, the role of the Company’s Independent Lead Director, the Company’s corporate governance practices, the Chief Executive Officer’s (“CEO”) working relationship with the Board, and challenges specific to the Company.

 5. Independent Lead Director